poridhiEng/poridhi-labs/Poridhi Labs/MLOps Lab/Lab 10/README.md

-# Saleprice Prediction with XGBoost Regressor
+# Saleprice Prediction with XGBoost Regressor and Tracking with MLflow

 This project leverages the "House Prices - Advanced Regression Techniques" dataset and implements a saleprice prediction model using XGBoost Regressor.
 We integrate MLflow for experiment tracking, PostgreSQL for metadata storage, and Amazon S3 for artifact storage.